imvigneshwar1104/Shopping-website/README.md

-# A shopping website using HTML/CSS and Javascript and frameworks such as Spring, Hibernate, and Bootstrap, with Java as a backend.
+# A shopping website using HTML/CSS/Javascript and frameworks such as Spring, Hibernate, and Bootstrap, with Java as a backend.